JBrocklyAnderson/promptopedia/README.md

 GOOGLE_CLIENT_SECRET=your-google-client-secret
 MONGODB_URI=your-mongodb-atlas-uri
 ```

+### License
+This project is licensed under the MIT license — see the accompanying file for details.

 ### Acknowledgements
 Extraordinary credit goes to JavaScript Mastery for offering the scaffolding of this project as a tutorial to help fresh web developers explore new technology and programming tools.